Date of Last Update

 Security Staff – Personnel Policies in the Security Staff Handbook

-If a student believes that she or he has been subjected to act(s) of non-collegiality, ideally, the individual should first try to discuss the matter with the offending person.
+If a student believes that they has been subjected to act(s) of non-collegiality, ideally, the individual should first try to discuss the matter with the offending person.
 If circumstances make this too difficult or if this does not resolve the matter, the student may seek assistance from the Dean of Students Office.
 In addition to providing help in resolving the matter, the Dean of Students Office representative can suggest other available resources.
-If using this process does not resolve the matter or the student so chooses, she or he may file a complaint using the appropriate process in the Student Code.
-NOTE: The GVSU Collegiality Policy was modeled after policy from Northern Illinois University (Dean of Students Office.
-In addition to providing help in resolving the matter, the Dean of Students Office representative can suggest other available resources.
-If using this process does not resolve the matter or the student so chooses, she or he may file a complaint using the appropriate process in the Student Code.
+If using this process does not resolve the matter or the student so chooses, a complaint may be filed using the appropriate process in the Student Code.

 NOTE: The GVSU Collegiality Policy was modeled after policy from Northern Illinois University (www.niu.edu)